DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

 ## Building

-Building from source requires Java 1.8, and Maven.
+Building from source requires Java 1.8, and Maven 3.5.

 1. unpack (if you can read this, you've already done that).